SGDInstitute/apollo/content/collections/pages/mblgtacc/policies.md

         content:
           -
             type: text
-            text: 'At the conference venue, the William T. Evjue Gardens is a non-smoking area as designated by Madison ordinance.
-The international no-smoking symbol is posted in multiple locations.
-Smoking is allowed on Olin Terrace and outside the main entrance on Level 4, which is the top level of the parking structure.'
-      -
-        type: paragraph
-        content:
-          -
-            type: text
             text: 'The State of Wisconsin Smoking Law 101.123 went into effect July 5, 2010.
 The law eliminates smoking in ' -
             type: text